Sandy Cape Light: Other buildings

 A workshop and some other associated structures surround the lighthouse.
 The residences at the station consist of two one-story lighthouse keeper's houses flanking the lighthouse, one for the head keeper and one for the assistant keeper.
 They are timber-framed and fibro clad, with timber cover battens and timber door and window frames.
 Windows have a fixed upper pane with sliding sash below and louvers.
 Near the residences are a fowl yard and a shelter.
 A group of service buildings, including a powerhouse, a garage and bulk fuel store are located about 80 m southeast of the lighthouse.
 The workshop, office and garage are timber-framed with painted fibre cement and cover battens, and were all built with the residences.
 The more recent powerhouse and inflammable liquid store are constructed of bricks and have a concrete foundation, a hipped stainless steel roof, with central vent and metal door and window frames.

 Also on the premises is a small picket fenced cemetery to the south of the station, with several stone headstones.

 Site operation and visiting

 The light is operated by the Australian Maritime Safety Authority, while the site is managed by the Queensland Parks and Wildlife Service as part of the Great Sandy National Park.
-The island can be reached by ferry from Hervey Bay or Inskip Point north of Rainbow Beach, or by chartered flight via Maroochydore Airport.
+The island can be reached by ferry from Hervey Bay or Inskip Point north of Rainbow Beach, or by chartered flight via Sunshine Coast Airport.
 The station is accessible either by four-wheel drive or by a long hike.